yangzy39/Qwen-Doc/QwenLong-L1.5/README.md

 ### Task-specific Advantage Estimation

 We adopt a task-aware approach to compute the reward standard deviation when estimating advantage.
-Specifically, for the $i$-th response of the policy model, we modify the group-level standard deviation to the standard deviation of rewards from all samples belonging to the same task within the current training batch $\mathcal{B}^{\text{task}}$:
+Specifically, for the $i$-th response of the policy, we modify the group-level standard deviation to the standard deviation of rewards from all samples belonging to the same task within the current training batch $\mathcal{B}^{\text{task}}$:

 $$A_{i}^{\text{task}} = \frac{r_{i}^{\text{task}} - \text{mean}(\{r_{k}^{\text{task}}\}_{k=1}^{G})}{\textcolor{red}{\text{std}(r^{\text{task}} | r^{\text{task}} \in \mathcal{B}^{\text{task}})}}, \quad \text{task} \in \{\text{mc, qa, niah, ...}\}$$